-While most doctors can recognize this type of lump simply by feeling it, generally,
+Most healthcare providers can recognize this type of lump simply by feeling it.
+But

 the diagnosis is confirmed by mammography or ultrasound and fine-needle aspiration.

 Sometimes, in very young women, the fibroadenoma is not removed.
-However, since sometimes
+But sometimes these

-these tumors enlarge with pregnancy and breastfeeding, doctors may recommend surgically
+tumors enlarge with pregnancy and breastfeeding.
+So healthcare providers may recommend

-While fibroadenoma does not lead to cancer, there is a type of fibroadenoma that has
+Most fibroadenomas don’t lead to cancer.
+But there is a type of fibroadenoma that

-been associated with a slightly increased risk of cancer, particularly in women with
+has been linked to a slightly increased risk of cancer.
+This is particularly true

 What is fat necrosis?